kentworld08/task-tracker-monorepo/README.md

-# TaskTrackerDemo
+# Task Tracker Demo

 This is a task tracking application.
 It demonstrates using **Angular** for task input and **React** for task display, sharing a mock backend via **JSON Server** in an **Nx monorepo**.

 ## 🛠 Tech Stack